One Step Back for Clean Water in the Boise River

 Scrutinizing proposed new mines and ensuring that mining companies clean up after themselves is essential for the protection of Idaho’s freshwater resources.

-One Response to “One Step Back for Clean Water in the Boise River”
+to “One Step Back for Clean Water in the Boise River”

 Leave a Reply